 Shoulder Dystocia

 Shoulder Dystocia - There is no universal definition of shoulder dystocia (SD), hence the variable incidence noted in literature.
-'True shoulder dystocia' was coined by Gross et al, as deliveries requiring, in addition to downward traction and episiotomy, manoeuvres to deliver the shoulders.
+'True Shoulder Dystocia' was coined by Gross et al, as deliveries requiring, in addition to downward traction and episiotomy, maneuvres to deliver the shoulders.

-Erb's palsy is avulsion of C5,6 nerve roots leading to paralysis of deltoid, supraspinatus, infraspinatus, biceps & brachioradialis.
-Biceps & Moro reflexes are reduced or abolished.
+Erb's palsy is avulsion of C5,C6 nerve roots leading to paralysis of deltoid, supraspinatus, infraspinatus, biceps & brachioradialis.
+Biceps & Moro reflexes (startle reflexes) are reduced or abolished.
 1/3 become permanent.

 C4 injury is rare, and leads to hemidiaphragm paralysis.